fbpx

 Why Parole Matters

 In 1978, Illinois joined the minority of U.S. states that chose to abolish their discretionary parole.
-Since then, the prison population in Illinois skyrocketed by over 500 percent, from roughly 6,000 inmates in the 1970s to over 40,000 today.
-And while not the only reason, the abandonment of discretionary parole was a certain factor contributing to our state’s current prison crisis.
+Since then, the prison population in Illinois skyrocketed by over 500 percent, from roughly 6,000 people in the 1970s to more than 40,000 at the peak.
+Today, about 25,000 people are incarcerated in Illinois state prisons.
+While not the only reason, the abandonment of discretionary parole was a certain factor contributing to our state’s prison crisis.

 Surprisingly (or maybe not), these myths are often held by the legislators who vote on parole bills.

 In 1978, Illinois abolished discretionary parole system.
-Today, it remains one of just sixteen states (plus the District of Columbia) without any means for incarcerated people to earn parole.
-While not the only factor, the abandonment of parole has contributed directly to increased sentence lengths and more crowded prisons.
+Today, it remains one of just 16 states (plus the District of Columbia) without a parole system.

-Parole describes the practice of releasing inmates before the completion of their maximum, court-appointed sentence.
-These released individuals—or parolees—then serve the remainder of their sentence under a period of supervised and conditional release, during which failure to follow certain rules may lead to the revocation of parole.
+Parole describes the practice of releasing people before the completion of their maximum, court-appointed sentence.
+These people then serve the remainder of their sentence under a period of supervised and conditional release, during which failure to follow certain rules may lead to the revocation of parole.

 There are two types of parole—discretionary and mandatory—that differ in how release is granted.